zia166/NoteApp-Django-React/README.md

 ## How to use it?

-I developed both the Django backend and the ReactJS frontend separately.
+I developed both the Django backend and the ReactJS frontend seperately and merge it later.
 One of the many ways to run this project is to **run the Django backend API alone** and then **use the React frontend to consume the API**.

 So to do that, first:

-- `git clone` or `Download ZIP` this repo `https://github.com/the-coding-pie/notes_app.git`
+- `git clone` or `Download ZIP` this repo `https://github.com/zia166/NoteApp-Django-React.git`

 Then setup the Backend...